Alexandre-io/verdaccio-ldap/README.md

       searchAttributes: ['*', 'memberOf']
       # Else, if you don't (use one or the other):
       # groupSearchFilter: '(memberUid={{dn}})'
-      #
-      # Optional, default false.
-      # If true, then up to 100 credentials at a time will be cached for 5 minutes.
-      cache: false
       # Optional
       reconnect: true
 ```